wp-plugins/facebook-vinyl/readme.txt

 This plugin integrates Facebook albums into WordPress with an easy to use editor popup.

 == Description ==

+** Facebook changed their rules, this plugin now goes THROUGH our server as a proxy, it's all I could think of to make it work again for you guys. **

 This plugin integrates Facebook albums into WordPress with an easy to use editor popup.